 Singing too?
 Mien grinned.

 “He can sing, but he’s a little reluctant in front of large crowds.
-He likes group songs so expect him to sing along.
+Groups songs are fine, so expect him to sing along.
 He’ll love to listen to whomever you have.”

 “Is he listening to us?”

-Mien gave the man a quick glance and then went on listening.
+Mien gave the man a quick glance and then went back to studying.

 “He is, but his attention is always going to be on the music,” said Soletus.

 “I guess he ain’t much of a dancer.
 What about you?
 We’ve some nice lasses that’ll like to thank you and your band for what you did for our town.”

 Soletus declined amiably.
 “I don’t dance very well.”

 Dias, bless him.
 Find a better excuse, my friend, thought Mien.
 Soletus could dance very well when he felt inclined.
 Anyone who saw him fight could see the grace in his movements.